tfpk/lifetimekata/exercises/01_lifetimes_needed/README.md

 It's possible that in simple cases it could.
 But your compiler might decide that it can't infer lifetimes.
 Or it could succeed in inferring them... after 6 months.

 So, the compiler needs more information.
-That information is provided by manual lifetimes.
+That information is provided by lifetime annotations.
 Before we discuss them in detail, here is an exercise that will hopefully re-inforce the concepts, before we deal with syntax.